Bylaws

 5. Maintain an itemized account of receipts and expenditures and present an annual financial report to the Board of Directors.
 The Board of Directors may direct that this report be audited by a Certified Public Accountant.

-7. Keep minutes of meetings of all members and the Board of Directors.
+7. Approve minutes of meetings of all members and the Board of Directors.

 ARTICLE IX

 9.01.
 Standing Committees.
-Until such time as the Board of Directors determines otherwise, the standing committees of this Association shall be an Executive Committee, Nominating Committee, Membership Committee, Education Committee, Research Committee, Journal of Bronchology and Interventional Pulmonology Committee and Board Eligibility Application Review Committee.
+Until such time as the Board of Directors determines otherwise, the standing committees of this Association shall be an Executive Committee, Nominating Committee, Membership Committee, Education Committee, Research Committee, Journal of Bronchology and Interventional Pulmonology Committee, Board Eligibility Application Review Committee, Certification Committee, Advocacy Committee, Communication and Social Media Committee, Annual Conference Program Organizing Committee, and Diversity, Inclusion and Unity Committee.

 9.02.
 Executive Committee.